Skip to content

 Characteristics

 Friendliest of the turbocharged cars: less lag and less overwhelming punch from the turbocharger produces better driveability.
 With almost nonexistent downforce and only 5 gears, it's best-suited to tracks with longer straights where it can give the Sierra a run for its money.
+It has the narrowest tyres and is relatively heavy, so when racing with the Hard tyre, you should know how to manage the tyre wear.

 Audi V8 quattro Evo (R6)